erikaduan/introductory_maths/03_scripts/01_sets-introduction.md

     or set A is a smaller subset within set B.

 Sets do not need to be ordered and are contained within `{}`.
-This nonemclature is preserved in Python.
+This nomenclature is preserved in Python.
 Two sets are equal if and only if they contain the same elements.

 ``` python